mxbd/synthetic-blenDR/README.md

 </table>

 ## Real-time Detection
-The following Gif shows real time detection of the assembly using YOLOv7 which was trained on a purely synthetic dataset consisting of 500 training and 130 validation images.
+Real-time demonstration of object detection using YOLOv7.
+This model was trained exclusively on a synthetic dataset, comprising of 500 training and 130 validation images.
+This yielded an mAP value of 71.21%.

 <img src="/examples/detection.gif">